xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 import './config';
 ```

-## Re-export Multiple Modules in a Folder's Index.ts
+## Re-export Multiple Modules in an index.ts File

-If a folder contains multiple modules,
-it is recommended to re-export them in the folder's `index.ts` file.
+If a folder contains multiple modules, it's recommended to re-export them in the folder's `index.ts` file.

 folder/subfolder/some.ts